vttale/serve-stale/README.md

    [RFC Editor: per RFC 6982 this section should be removed prior to publication.]

-   The algorithm described in the Section 5 section was originally implemented as a patch to BIND 9.7.0.
+   The algorithm described in Section 5 was originally implemented as a patch to BIND 9.7.0.
 It has been in production on Akamai's production network since 2011, and effectively smoothed over transient failures and longer outages that would have resulted in major incidents.
 The patch was contributed to Internet Systems Consortium and the functionality is now available in BIND 9.12 via